JonathanGrossmanITC/first_steps_03_css_basics/README.md

 - Hour 3: [CSS Live Coding](#css-live-coding)

 The topics below outline what you learn in the live session.
 After the live session, you can use this material as a resource for guided self-learning.
 This document will serve you as a roadmap for gaining repetition with the material that you learn during the live session.

-Also included in this material is the code from the live coding session.

 ## [Intro to CSS](#intro-to-css)